Optimal H\"older Continuity and Hitting Probabilities for SPDEs with Rough Fractional Noises: Introduction and Main Results

-See also \cite{Wal86} for SHE and SWE over bounded inteval driven by time-space white noise with homogeneous Dirichlet or Neumann boundary condition.
-We also remark that \cite{HNS11} and, respectively, \cite{HLN12}, applying Feymann-Kac formula, derive the H\"older regularity of SHE driven by fBs with each component index $H\in (1/2,1)$ and by temporal fractional with $H\in (0,1/2)$ and spatial homogeneous smooth noise.
+Based on the fractional Sobolev embedding theorem combining the Fourier transformation technique, \cite{DF98, DS05, DS09, HHN14} give the H\"older exponent of SWE over $\R^m$ with $m=1,2,3$ driven by similar noise whose spectral measure is given by a Riesz kernel.
+See also \cite{Wal86} for SHE and SWE over bounded intervals driven by space-time white noise with homogeneous Dirichlet or Neumann boundary condition.
+We also remark that \cite{HNS11} and, respectively, \cite{HLN12}, applying Feymann-Kac formula, derive the H\"older regularity of SHE driven by fractional Brownian sheet (FBS) with each component index $H\in (1/2,1)$ and by temporal fractional Brownian motion with $H<1/2$ and spatial homogeneous smooth noise. {It is known that for the spectral measure $\mu$ defined by \eqref{mu} with $H<1/2$, its Fourier transform $\tilde\Gamma=\mathcal F\mu$ given by

-All the above mentioned papers consider noises whose spectral measure, in the spatial direction, are non-negative and locally integrable.
-Unfortunately, the spectral measure $\mu$ of the fractional noise with index $H\in (0,1/2)$ defined by

-where $\Gamma$ is the Gamma function, is not locally integrable.
-This motivates us the present paper, in which we investigate the H\"older regularity of the temporally white and spatially fractional with index $H\in (0,1/2)$ driven Eq. \eqref{spde}.